blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 }
 ```

-The `kind` can as explained in the Guide-Level explanation only take on values that specify the types of the proposed type system.
+The `kind` can only take on values that specify the types of the proposed type system.

 The `links` keyword specifically allows constraints in the case of having a set of links.
 Here the link set can be ordered or unordered (default).

-As mentioned in the Guide-Level explanation, `description` for Link Types add semantic meaning to a link, which could be encapsulated in a vocabulary specification for the meta schemas.
+`description` for Link Types add semantic meaning to a link, which could be encapsulated in a vocabulary specification for the meta schemas.

 For the most part, we're using existing JSON Schema keywords, but it would be preferable to look into defining these additions as Vocabularies or otherwise integrate them into a JSON Schema validator used for the proposed system.